fleverest/prefio/README.md

 ## Overview

-Ordinal Preference datasets are used by many research communities including, but not limited to, those who work with recommender systems, computational social choice, voting systems and combinatorial optimization.
+Preferential datasets are used by many research communities including, but not limited to, those who work with elections, recommender systems, computational social choice, and combinatorial optimization.

-The **prefio** R package provides a tidy format for dealing with preferences, along with a set of functions which enable users to perform a wide range of preferential analyses.
+**prefio** provides a tidy format for dealing with preferences, along with a set of functions which enable users to perform a wide range of analyses.

 ## Installation